 Identify All Property as Marital or Non-marital Property

 When a judge decides how to split up the assets of the couple, the judge will label all property as either marital or non-marital.
 Marital property is generally property that the couple acquired while they were married regardless of title.
 This is property that will need to be divided as part of the divorce.
 Non-marital property is property that one spouse already owned before the marriage, or which was received by gift or inheritance.
 The increase in value of these assets may be marital.
 One person’s name is generally on the title.
 This property is typically not subject to being divided and simply stays with the person whose name is on the title.
 Make sure that the titles on all property are correct.

 When a high net-worth couple winds up getting divorced, even the friendliest of divorces can wind up in the public eye.
 Nobody wants to have their private life scrutinized by the general public.
 Therefore, it may be a good idea to request to file court papers privately, or “under seal”.

 This will shield the couple’s assets and their divorce process from the eyes of curious people.
 Select courts may allow the documents to be sealed, meaning that only the people pertinent to the divorce will be able to see the divorce documents.
 If the documents aren’t sealed, some sensitive information might be exposed to the public.
-Anyone who is going through a divorce should consider contacting an experienced divorce attorney for legal advice.
-This assistance can help to ensure that the process progresses as smoothly as possible, that costs to the couple are minimized and that assets are divided fairly.
+If you are going through a divorce you should consider contacting an experienced divorce attorney in Denver for legal advice.
+This assistance can help to ensure that the process progresses as smoothly as possible, that costs to the couple are minimized, and that assets are divided fairly.